 Fatigue is seen as a feeling of sluggishness and tiredness in PMS while it is severely pronounced in pregnancy.
 Tiredness is an important early sign of pregnancy

 Breast tenderness or sensitivity of the breast and adjacent tissue can occur due to excessive levels of hormones.
-This tenderness is seen in PMS, but is more pronounce din pregnancy
+This tenderness is seen in PMS but is more pronounced in pregnancy

 Nausea or ‘feeling of vomiting’ can occur in premenstrual syndrome, however, it is more pronounced in pregnancy

 Skipping a due period is a common sign of pregnancy, but not the most reliable one.
 Further tests should be done to confirm it PMS symptoms appear one or two weeks prior to your expected period.
-The symptoms usually appear after ovulation (after 14th day of your menstruation).
+The symptoms usually appear after ovulation (after the 14th day of your menstruation).
 The symptoms of PMS disappear once your periods begin and return two to three weeks after the menses.

-Swollen tender breasts, tiredness, bloating, depression, anxiety, mood swings, food cravings, joint and muscle pain and menstrual cramps are the common symptoms of PMS.
-PMS affected women can have some crazy mood swings.
+Are You Pregnant Or PMS-ing?
+The symptoms of the premenstrual syndrome vary from person to person some women experience mild symptoms while others have severe forms.
+Swollen tender breasts, tiredness, bloating, depression, anxiety, mood swings, food cravings, joint and muscle pain, and menstrual cramps are the common symptoms of PMS.
+PMS-affected women can have some crazy mood swings.
 They might be laughing one moment and crying the next.
 Are you amazed as to what is wrong with you?
 Actually, nothing is wrong.
 It is due to the hormonal imbalance.

+Pregnancy tests are the most reliable to establish whether the symptoms are due to PMS or pregnancy.
 Is it pregnancy or PMS?
-It is the frequent question asked by women experiencing the above listed symptoms unless they confirm their missed period by pregnancy tests.
-Without the pregnancy tests it is quite hard and difficult to distinguish PMS from pregnancy.
+It is the frequent question asked by women experiencing the above-listed symptoms unless they confirm their missed period by pregnancy tests.
+Without the pregnancy tests, it is quite hard and difficult to distinguish PMS from pregnancy.

 Experiencing irritability, non-quenchable hunger, annoying sore back and low level of energy are the uncomfortable and unpleasant symptoms that can be seen in both PMS and pregnancy.
 The symptomatic similarities can make it difficult for you to comprehend the condition.